-It’s recommendeded that ML teams adopt some form of agile methodology for ML projects.
-In addition, it’s recommended they follow a Cross-Industry Standard Process for Data Mining (CRISP-DM) – the most widely-used analytics model and an open standard process model that describes common approaches used by data mining experts.
+It’s recommended the ML development teams follow a Cross-Industry Standard Process for Data Mining (CRISP-DM) – the most widely-used analytics model and an open standard process model that describes common approaches used by data mining experts.

 The components of the CRISP-DM methodology can serve as the main anchors and functional features of your project.